 Chase Sapphire Lounge by The Club Locations

-So far, 4 upcoming Chase Sapphire Lounge by The Club locations have been announced, with 3 locations in the U.S., and 1 in Hong Kong:
+So far, 7 of the 9 upcoming Chase Sapphire Lounge by The Club locations have been announced, with 6 locations in the U.S., and 1 in Hong Kong:

-Here is what we know about the 4 lounge locations so far:
+Here’s what we know about the 7 announced lounge locations so far:

-The SAN lounge has an anticipated opening date of November 2023 and will be located on the mezzanine level of Terminal 2 between Gates 46 and 47.
+The SAN lounge has an anticipated opening date of November 2023 and will be located on the mezzanine level of Terminal 2 between gates 46 and 47.
+This terminal also has an Aspire Lounge, Delta Sky Club, United Club, and USO Lounge.
 The 11,000-square-foot lounge will feature locally-inspired cuisine, but there is no word yet as to what amenities the lounge will offer.

 Who Will Have Access?

-Ultimately, it is great to see that Chase is launching its own lounge network in order to stay competitive with the likes of American Express and Capital One.
-However, it does seem odd that they’ve chosen to offer access to all Priority Pass members, even those who might not even have a Chase credit card.
+Ultimately, it’s great to see that Chase is launching its own lounge network in order to stay competitive with the likes of American Express and Capital One.
+However, it does seem odd that it has chosen to offer access to all Priority Pass members, even to those who might not even have a Chase credit card.

-As for how nice these lounges will be, or details on when the other locations plan to open and what amenities they will offer, we will just have to wait and see!
+As for how nice these lounges will be, their offerings, and their opening timelines … we’ll just have to wait and see!

-The information regarding the Citi Prestige® Card and Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Capital One Venture X Rewards Credit Card and Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 Featured Image Credit: